Exploring the Impact of Dataset Statistical Effect Size on Model Performance and Data Sample Size Sufficiency

+The odds ratio (OR) measures the strength of association between a binary categorical variable (e.g., presence/absence of a condition) and group membership.
+The formula is \( OR = \frac{\text{Odds in Group 1}}{\text{Odds in Group 2}}. \) Odds are calculated as the ratio of the probability of an event occurring to the probability of it not occurring \( \text{Odds} = \frac{p}{1 - p}, \) where \(p\) is the probability of the event.
 This allows us to calculate the individual effect sizes for each feature against a class \cite{doi:10.5395/rde.2015.40.4.328}.
 The cumulative effect size of an entire dataset against a class, can then be averaged for a resulting cumulative effect size score.

+While these univariate metrics provide insight as to how significant each feature is to separating between classes, they do not capture the multivariate structure of the data.
+Machine learning models optimize objective functions by operating on the entire feature vector, which includes analyzing the relationships between features of different coordinates within these vectors.
+To ensure that this is captured in our effect size calculation we also include a Mahalanobis separation.
+This is utilized as a multivariate measure of class separability and can be calculated as \( D_M = \sqrt{(\mu_1 - \mu_2)^T \Sigma^{-1} (\mu_1 - \mu_2)}. \)